Agent Configuration

 }

-Agent Certificate based registration example:
+Agent Certificate registration type

 {